Market

 STATUTORY AUDITORS AND AUDIT REPORT

-At the 42nd Annual General Meeting held on 29th July, 2024 the shareholders of the company appointed M/s.
-M S K A & Associates
+At the 42nd Annual General Meeting held on 29th July, 2024 the shareholders of the Company appointed M/s.
+MSKA & Associates LLP

 The requirement to place the matter relating to reappointment of auditors for ratification by Members at every AGM has been done